janymuong/senpais_log/senpais-log-frontend/README.md

 # Senpai's Log - Frontend
 > **Note**
-> This directory features the frontend of the Senpai's LOG application - the public facing part of the **full-stack** web app, which is a REACT SPA - **Singple Page Application**.
+> This directory features the frontend of the Senpai's LOG application - the public facing part of the **full-stack** web app, which is a REACT - **Single Page Application**.
 Read through its documentation to install dependencies.

 ## Set-Up